jaspriyaaa/Daily-Report/README.md

 In Git, a branch is a lightweight, movable pointer to a specific commit.
 It allows you to diverge from the main line and continue development without affecting it.

+## ✨ Why Use Branches?

+### 1. Work on Features Independently
+Each branch is isolated—you work on a feature, commit as you go, and it doesn’t touch **main** until you’re ready.
+> “Feature branches provide a segregated environment… ongoing work on one feature does not disrupt the overall functionality of the main codebase.”
+> — GeeksforGeeks, LaunchDarkly, Statsig

+### 2. Fix Bugs Without Interrupting Others
+Need to patch something urgent in production?
+Spin off a `hotfix/<description>` branch from **main**, fix it, merge it back, and deploy—no waiting required.
+> According to Git Flow best practices, hotfix branches are created from `main` and merged into both `main` and `develop`, ensuring the fix is included in future releases :contentReference[oaicite:1]{index=1}

+### 3. Collaborate Without Chaos
+Team members work in parallel on separate branches, merging changes selectively to avoid conflicts.
+> Real-world workflows use separate `feature`, `develop`, and `hotfix` branches to coordinate collaborative development without production disruptions :contentReference[oaicite:2]{index=2}

+### 4. Track History Over Time
+Branches organize work into logical snapshots (e.g. `feature/login` or `hotfix/typo-fix`), making it easy to understand *when* and *why* changes happened.

+### 5. Test Safely Before Launch
+Run and validate features in isolation before merging—only integrate when everything passes—keeping **main** stable and deployable.

+### 6. Keep Main Clean & Stable
+Avoid merging unfinished or broken code into **main**, so it's always production-ready.